adam-lafontaine/CMS/blog/posts/2022/[016][C++ on the web].md

 static bool g_running = false;
 ```

-Cleanup all resources at the end of the program.
+Clean up all resources at the end of the program.

 ```cpp
 void cleanup()